Avalon Airport, including International Terminal

 - $2.7 million to progress development of an Airport Precinct Master Plan

 - $1.2 million to assist in development of a 40-hectare industrial precinct that will help diversify operations and attract further investment

 - to support Avalon Airport as the host of the Australian International Airshow until 2025

-- to support the development of Geelong as an international aerospace, defence and aviation hub.
+- to support the development of Geelong as an international aerospace, defence, aviation and engineering hub.

 What is required